marouan-boumchahate/FastAPI/README.md

 - **Task Management**: Add, update, delete, and list tasks.
 - **FastAPI**: Utilizes FastAPI for creating APIs with fast performance.
 - **Database Integration**: Supports SQLite for persistent data storage.
-- **Frontend**: Integrates HTML and JavaScript for a responsive user interface.
+- **Frontend**: Integrates HTML, CSS and JavaScript for a responsive user interface.
 - **Docker Support**: Includes a Dockerfile for containerization.

 ## Technologies Used